Politics, Philosophy and Religion MA - 2020 Entry

-This unique multidisciplinary programme is designed to allow you to undertake sustained and focused study across the disciplines of Politics, Philosophy and Religion.
-It particularly encourages you to explore the interface between these related areas, and allows for the selection of optional modules across the whole Department.
+This multidisciplinary programme offers you the opportunity to undertake sustained and focused study across the disciplines of Politics, Philosophy and Religion.
+We encourage you to explore the interface between these related areas, whilst also allowing you to choose from a range of optional modules across the whole Department.

-In addition to core and optional modules, a 20,000 word dissertation gives you the opportunity to undertake an extended project which focuses upon one or a number of dimensions relating to the interface of politics, philosophy and religion.
+In addition to core and optional modules, the 20,000 word dissertation gives you the opportunity to undertake an extended project that should explore dimensions relating to the interface of politics, philosophy and religion.

 You will study a range of modules as part of your course, some examples of which are listed below.